-Since 1975, the Apple Harvest Festival has been a key fundraising source for the Rotary Club of Winchester.
-Through the festival, says organizer Darla McCrary, the Rotary has donated over $1 million to local nonprofit organizations.
+Since 1975, the Shenandoah Valley Apple Harvest Festival has been a key fundraiser for the Rotary Club of Winchester.
+Through the festival, says organizer Darla McCrary, the Rotary has donated well over $1 million to local nonprofit organizations.
 Here are just a few that have benefited from the Shenandoah Valley Apple Harvest Festival.

 Winchester Rescue Mission: provides food and shelter for homeless individuals as well as a food distribution program that coordinates with local farms.